 Rosedale Car Accident Attorneys

-Located in Rosedale, servicing Queens and all of New York
+Representing Car Accident Victims in Queens and all of New York

 Our attorneys at Alex Yadgarov & Associates know how painful auto accident injuries can be.
 After you’ve gone through the stress of getting treated for your symptoms, you may also be wondering how to recover any lost items, or whether you may be entitled to compensation.
 Our car accident lawyers in Rosedale proudly serve Queens and the surrounding boroughs.
 We are committed to relieving our clients’ stress through handling their cases and accommodating to their personal needs.

 Call Alex Yadgarov & Associates for a free consultation at (718) 276-2800.
 Se habla español.

 Reliable & Effective Lawyers

 Since 2009, Alex Yadgarov & Associates has made client care our priority when it comes to taking on car accident cases in Rosedale.
 We offer our assistance in the language you feel most comfortable communicating in, whether it be English, Spanish, or Russian.
 We also do everything we can to help our clients receive compensation for their injuries.

 Our attorneys can help you get compensated for: